Rabies is a deadly virus spread to people from the saliva of infected animals. The rabies virus is usually transmitted through an animal bite.

 Anyone can get rabies after exposure to a rabid animal.
 Rabies is spread when the virus from the animal's saliva gets through a person's skin via bites or contact to wounds or contact with the eyes, nose, or mouth.
 The virus can also be transmitted through contact with the infected animal’s brain or spinal cord tissue.

 In addition, people found in rooms with bats that are unable to state, “I know I was not bitten,” may have been exposed to rabies.
 This would include persons who wake up to find a bat in the room or children alone with a bat in a room.
+If you or your pet comes across a bat, use the guidance below to stay safe.

 What should you do if you are bitten by an animal?